K1D77A/lisp-pay/README.md

 (defmethod %read-json (processor stream-or-string) (shasht:read-json stream-or-string))
 ```
+But if you do that something will probably break so you will have to fix that yourself.

 Writing is done using Shasht:
 ```lisp
 (defmethod %write-json (processor obj &optional stream) (shasht:write-json obj stream))
 ```
-These are in src/helpers.lisp
+These are in `src/helpers.lisp`

 ## How it works

-Every processor has the exported symbol \*processor\* which is bound to an instance
+Every processor has the exported symbol `*processor*` which is bound to an instance
 of a subclass of `processor`.
 Paypal, Stripe, and BTCPay all have their own versions,
-so you can either
+so you can set
 ```lisp
 (setf stripe:*processor* (make-instance 'stripe:stripe \<initargs\>))
 ```
 And then your version with your keys will be used when evaluating `call-api`

+## TODO

+Easy macro for lexically binding the value of `<package>:*processor*` on a per use
+basis.

 ### Stripe